 Materials for the Science lessons, D&T and Art projects are also provided.

 Two science labs are utilised by Partnership on Friday afternoons, with two teachers each teaching half the class.
 Laboratory technicians set up for the practical activities.
 The D&T workshop is used by the children who individually build automatons.
 On occasions the children visit the Art department to make things out of clay which are fired in the school kiln.

 We provide swim coaches and student lifeguards for the swimming lessons in our pool on Friday afternoons.

 Feedback is received from both the Head and teachers who are enthusiastic and appreciative of the support provided.

-Three Lower Sixth (Year 12) assist with Art master classes, 3 with Drama, 4 with Science and 4 with D&T. In addition 4 students assist the Abbey School sports coach as volunteers on Friday afternoons throughout the academic year and 2 help as classroom assistants.
+2 Lower Sixth (Year 12) assist with Art master classes, 4 with Drama, 6 with Science and 2 with D&T. In addition 4 students assist the Abbey School sports coach as volunteers on Friday afternoons throughout the academic year and 2 help as classroom assistants.
 Two of our Sixth Formers serve as lifeguards for the swimming lessons on Friday afternoons.

 Frequency and duration

-Activities take place weekly during specified terms throughout the academic year (see example for 2015-16 above).
+Activities take place weekly during specified terms throughout the academic year on a rotational basis.